-Read our 2018 annual report
+Read our 2022 annual report

 We also learned that even if our children are developing well physically, it doesn’t mean that their overall development is healthy.
-We now understand that unless we feed our children with diversified foods their mental growth – which is invisible – will be limited, and this will have a very bad impact on their future.
+We now understand that unless we feed our children with diversified foods, their mental growth – which is invisible – will be limited, and this will have a very bad impact on their future.

 Mothers of children under two, like me, were organised into groups of ten.
 After receiving education on a diversified diet, we began bringing along a range of different foods that we have in our homes (largely thanks to the project) to the group – such as potatoes, cabbage, milk, eggs, haricot beans, oil and iodized salt.
-These examples represent all food groups necessary for healthy child growth with shifting pattern.
+These examples represent all food groups necessary for healthy child growth.
 We’d then cook together, combining different foods in different ways each day for fourteen days.

 We measured the weight gain of our children.
 Abush, my son, participated in the programme and graduated from it after attending the session for 14 consecutive days.
 He was 10.3kg on admission and gained 800g during the programme.
 I still follow the young child feeding practices and my boy is healthy and strong.

 My husband and I began discussing family planning and we have decided not to have any more children.
-I have started using bed nets correctly to protect my children from mosquito bites.
-I am also using the knowledge on clean water and its importance for hygiene and my family’s health.
+I have started using bed nets correctly to protect my children from mosquito bites and I am also using the knowledge on clean water and its importance for hygiene and my family’s health.